Quality, taste and good price are essential to us.

 We are FDA registered, third party audit compliant and Kosher certified.
 We also manufacture an organic caramel line and use GMO free ingredients.

 We are open to contract packaging, private label and product development for your caramel production.
-Wholesale and food service are also available.
-Please contact us at firstname.lastname@example.org or (619) 562-0713 to discuss with us your caramel need!
+Wholesale is also available.
+Please contact us at firstname.lastname@example.org or (619) 562-0713 to discuss with us your caramel needs!

 First meeting with Mr Palix, creator of Le Caramel recipes.